aiskoa/Portfolio/posts/en/gie.md

 ---
 title: "GIE Encrypt and Decrypt files"
-excerpt: "An Encrypt and Decrypt for files and folders!"
+excerpt: "An encryptor and decryptor for files and folders!"
 date: "Jul 03 2025"
 cover_image: "/blog/gie.webp"
 alt: "GIE"